 - Applicants that do not qualify for Financial Assistance may inquire about the payment plan option, for summer programming only, at their local park.

-Being qualified for this discount does not reserve a spot in these programs.
-It only allows payment of the reduced price at the time of registration.
+- Eligibility for the CHA discount does not guarantee a slot in the program.
+It only allows for reduced payment at the time of registration.

 - If you are ineligible for the CHA discount, the Chicago Park District has limited funds available to provide financial assistance for families who wish to enroll, but are unable to afford the full price of an program.
 See above for more information about financial assistance.